It is 3:22 PM at our server, a quarter hour past The None

 Most of us nowadays associate the word murrhine with that intricately multicolored glassware from the Venetian island of Murano.

-But the real murrhine was a mysterious semitransparent synthetic stone that artisans fashioned into goblets and other tableware for the ultra-upscale market.
-It started out as a liquid that they poured into a mold and either baked or possibly left to harden exothermically on its own (like plaster of Paris or Portland cement).
-But the formula and technique got lost and forgotten sometime leading into the Middle Ages and the finished articles were so rare and precious that we don’t have any recognizable samples to analyze.
+But the real murrhine was a mysterious semitransparent synthetic stone artisans fashioned into goblets and other tableware for the ultra-upscale market.
+It started out as a liquid they poured into a mold and either baked or possibly left to harden exothermically on its own (like plaster of Paris or Portland cement).
+But the formula and technique got lost and forgotten sometime leading into the Middle Ages and the finished articles were so rare and precious we don’t have any recognizable samples to analyze.

 Pliny the Elder (23-79 ce) tells us in his Natural Histories “The chief merit of [murrhine vessels] is the great variety of their colors, and the wreathed veins, which, every here and there, present shades of purple and white, with a mixture of the two; the purple gradually changing, as it were, to a fiery red, and the milk-white assuming a ruddy hue.
 Some persons praise the edges of these vessels more particularly, with a kind of reflection in the colours, like those beheld in a rainbow.”

 We also learn that although murrhine felt rather oily and emitted a characteristic smell, its connoisseurs savored those qualities also.
 Roman statesmen and other elites took enormous pride in their murrhines and dined and drank from them especially when they wanted to put on the dog.
 Nero even smashed a couple to show everyone who was boss.
-We know that crazed meteorite-worshiping, ostrich brain-eating emperor Elegabalus was also an avid collector so this extends the treasure’s survival well into the third century.
+We know crazed meteorite-worshiping, ostrich brain-eating emperor Elegabalus was also an avid collector so this extends the treasure’s survival well into the third century.

 It’s quite possible someone will eventually dig up some shards of murrhine or glean some more details from the literature (there’s an ample backlog of carbonized first century scrolls waiting for restoration and decipherment, for example) and then we’ll have a better idea how and from what it was made.